Alfred Teumer: Western Front

 On 16 August, III.
 Gruppe was withdrawn from the front and sent to München Gladbach, present-day Mönchengladbach, for a period of rest and replenishment.
 There, Teumer was awarded the Knight's Cross of the Iron Cross (Ritterkreuz des Eisernen Kreuzes) on 19 August 1944 for 76 aerial victories claimed.
 During this period, Teumer served as acting Gruppenkommandeur (group commander) of III.
 Gruppe until 17 September.
 Teumer, who was childhood friend of Martin Drewes, took command of 2.
 Staffel of Kommando Nowotny, flying the Messerschmitt Me 262 jet fighter.
 The unit was named after Major Walter Nowotny and was tasked with testing the Me 262 under operational conditions.
 Teumer, who had received some training on the Me 262 at Rechlin, was killed in a flying accident on 4 October 1944 at Hesepe airfield.
 His Me 262 A-1a (Werknummer 170044) had suffered engine failure during the landing approach.

 Summary of career

 Aerial victory claims

-According to Spick, Teumer was credited with 76 aerial victories, 66 of which on the Eastern Front and ten on the Western Front, claimed in over 300 combat missions.
+According to US historian David T. Zabecki, Teumer was credited with 76 aerial victories.
+Spick also lists him with 76 aerial victories, 66 of which on the Eastern Front and ten on the Western Front, claimed in over 300 combat missions.
 Mathews and Foreman, authors of Luftwaffe Aces — Biographies and Victory Claims, researched the German Federal Archives and found records for 74 aerial victory claims.
 This figure includes 67 aerial victories on the Eastern Front and seven over the Western Allies, including three four-engined bombers.